Jubba8713/my_website1/content/blogs/Junna_Yanai.md

 The correlation between individuals born in the UK who have voted to leave the EU is high.
 Individuals who are born in the UK are UK citizens who have not immigrated to live in the country, hence their mentality towards the EU and the ease of currency exchange and immigration, as well as lack of flexibility for individual member countries for policy and public financing contributed to UK born citizens voting to leave the UK at higher rates that other groups.

-# Task 4: Animal rescue incidents attended by the London Fire Brigade
+# Animal rescue incidents attended by the London Fire Brigade

 ## Data on animal rescue
 ```{r load_animal_rescue_data, warning=FALSE, message=FALSE}